sapph1re/btc-port/README.md

 ## BTC Port

+Please read the comprehensive [description](docs/Description.md) of the system design.

-This code is a proof-of-concept to run an Oracle that monitors transactions on a Bitcoin vault address and sends every transaction details to a smart contract on Solana.
+This code so far is a proof-of-concept implementation of a part of the system.
+It runs an Oracle that monitors transactions on a Bitcoin vault address and sends every transaction's details to a smart contract on Solana.

 ### Instructions